mekkanix/vue-sandbox-wrapper/README.md

 ### Usage

-This package is currently bundled as a [UMD](https://github.com/umdjs/umd) module, so it can be used in several ways.
+This package is currently bundled in the [UMD](https://github.com/umdjs/umd) format, meaning it can be integrated to your project in several ways.

+*Note: This package currently relies on a Vue.js context present in the hosting project.
+A full working vanilla-based version will be released later.*

 #### Module Builder

-This is the preferred way to use
+This is the preferred method to use.

 ```js
 import { VSComponentWrapper } from 'vue-sandbox-wrapper'
 import 'vue-sandbox-wrapper/dist/vue-sandbox-wrapper.css'
 ```

-*Note: A installable plugin will be added in a next release to use this component globally without importing it manually.*
+*Note: A plugin-based version (allowing global `VSComponentWrapper` registration) will be released later.*

-#### HTML Tags
+#### HTML `<script>` tags

 ```html
 <script type="text/javascript" src="https://cdn.jsdelivr.net/npm/vue-sandbox-wrapper@1.0.0-beta.1/dist/vue-sandbox-wrapper.js"></script>